MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-to-url-s3-compatible-object-storage.md

 The S3 endpoint must have been configured as follows:

-- TLS must has been configured.
+- TLS must be configured.
 It is assumed that all connections will be securely transmitted over HTTPS not HTTP.
 The endpoint will be validated by a certificate installed on the SQL Server OS Host.
 - A user (`Access Key ID`) has been configured and the secret (`Secret Key ID`) and that user is known to you.
 You will need both to authenticate against the S3 endpoint.
 - At least one bucket has been configured.
 Buckets cannot be created or configured from [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)].